 - How much time did I spend thinking about others, how they felt, and how I could help?

-Resolutions based on this kind of self-reflection have the power to not only make your 2018 better, but improve the year for others, as well.
+Resolutions based on this kind of self-reflection have the power to not only make next year better, but improve the year for others, as well.